-City of Guelph preliminary position on Nestlé’s application to renew its permit to take water
+City of Guelph position on Triton’s 2021 application to renew its permit to take water

-We have reviewed existing, public information to inform our preliminary position on Nestlé’s application to renew its permit to take water.
-Our position is considered preliminary as the application is not yet publicly available.
+We have reviewed existing, public information to inform our position on Triton Water Canada’s (formerly Nestle Waters Canada’s) application to renew its permit to take water.

-Overall, we are not opposed to the renewal of the permit for a five-year period, as it does not interfere with our current water takings.
+Overall, we are not opposed to the renewal of the permit as it does not interfere with our current water takings.
 However, we are concerned about the availability of water supply in the area to satisfy future community growth.
-This position is consistent with the City’s previous opinion of Nestlé’s 2007 application, and renewal application in 2011.

-We will likely again ask the Ministry not to increase the permit beyond its current approved rate, and consider the water needs of the greater community and the constraints of the natural ecosystem to provide sustainable drinking water supplies.
+We strongly recommend a five-year renewal term instead of a 10-year period, and ask the Ministry not to increase the permit beyond its current approved rate and to consider the water needs of the greater community and the constraints of the natural ecosystem to provide sustainable drinking water supplies.

-Since then, we continue to submit comments on each new, related topic posted to the environmental registry:
+Throughout the Province’s review process, we continued to submit comments on each posting to the environmental registry: